danielgroves/danielgroves.net/development/_posts/2016-05-01-responsive-images.md

 ## Testing the results

 Let's take a couple of different pages and look at wheat difference it's made in the most popular browser for this website: Google Chrome.
 This first post has been picked because it has a large range of images and no map embedded – something which would mask some of the benefits gained.
-This test is using Soar as an example.
+This test [is using Soar][soar] as an example.

 First I loaded the page using the old code.
 This was done with a clean cache in Chrome.
 The results show a clear improvement — before the DOM content loaded in 474ms, finished  loading in 6.79s and 4.2MB transferred.
 Now with responsive images we're looking at DOM load of 359ms, finished loading in 1.3s and a mere 785kb of transfer.
 That's a pretty significant improvement.